randyhoyt/wp-category-meta/readme.txt

 It provides functions to retrive / create / update / delete the category and terms meta.
 It can be used to add meta to custom taxonomies (terms).

-This plugin has been tested with WP2.8.6 and WPmu2.8.6 and WP3.0
+This plugin has been tested with WP2.8.6 and WPmu2.8.6 and WP3.3.1

 == Update Log ==
+1.2.5 : Small fix to make the image fields work in WordPress 3.3.1.

 1.2.4 : Small fix to make the meta list appear in the taxonomy edit page with WP3.0.1. && WP3.0.4 (thanks to webgrafia).

 1.2.3 : Add a new meta type "check-box" with meta_value of "checked" when the box is checked (thanks to Joseph).